Explainer: Altered documents turn up heat on Japanese leader in cronyism scandal

 WHAT NEXT?

-Abe and Aso will try to contain the damage until the furor subsides.
-Aso's first line of defense is to say he must stay on to ensure a thorough investigation of the matter at his ministry.
+Abe and Aso will try to contain the damage until the furore subsides.
+Aso's first line of defence is to say he must stay on to ensure a thorough investigation of the matter at his ministry.

 But even some members of the ruling Liberal Democratic Party have said that blaming bureaucrats is not feasible.

-Among those party members is former Defence Minister Shigeru Ishiba, who has made no secret of his desire to run for LDP president in a September election in which Abe hopes to win a third term, and Shinjiro Koizumi, popular son of former prime minister Junichiro Koizumi.
+Among them is former Defence Minister Shigeru Ishiba, who has made no secret of his desire to run for LDP president in a September election in which Abe hopes to win a third term, and Shinjiro Koizumi, son of former prime minister Junichiro Koizumi.

 The response of senior LDP lawmakers such as party Secretary-General Toshihiro Nikai will be critical to any effort to protect Aso, as well as to containing the fallout for Abe.
 So will the response of the LDP's junior coalition partner, the Komeito party.